Managing Infrastructure with Secure Configurations#

 Leverage CIS Benchmarks for workstation and infrastructure configuration (Level 2 maturity)

-For Managing Infrastructure, the necessary actions vary by maturity as detailed below.
+For Managing Infrastructure with Secure Configurations, the necessary actions vary by maturity as detailed below.

 Level 1 Maturity#